-The square picture template is a Word file, and when you open it up you will see a bunch of smiley faces on a grid.
-Simply right click on a smiley face, select the “change picture” option, and then select one of your square pictures from your dropbox or from the files on your computer.
-Once you make the selection, the picture will automatically (or magically) switch to your personal picture.
-After adding all of your pictures to the template, print two copies and cut out all of the pictures.
+The square picture template is a Word file.
+When you open it up. you will see a bunch of smiley faces on a grid.
+Right-click on a smiley face, select the “change picture” option, and then select one of your square pictures from your Dropbox or from the files on your computer.
+Once you make the selection, the smiley face will automatically (or magically) switch to your selected picture.

-Name Activity Ideas:
+Name Activity Ideas

-Simple Picture Matching – Kids enjoy looking at pictures of themselves and friends.
+Simple Picture Matching – Kids enjoy looking at pictures of themselves and their friends.
 Spread all of your cards out on a table or on the floor with the picture sides up.
 Ask kids to find the picture pairs.

 Simple Name Matching – Spread the cards out with the name side up and ask kids to find the matching names.
 They can turn the cards over to look at the pictures to check their match and to help them read the name on the card.

 Sorting by Picture– Kids can sort the pictures by boys/girls, hair color, or clothing color.

 Sorting by Name – Kids can sort the names by the first letter, or by all the names with a particular letter.
 If you focus on a particular letter each week, sorting the name matching cards by letter could be a great way to reinforce the letter of the week.

 It is definitely worth the time to make a set of name matching cards because kids enjoy using them again and again.
 I would love to hear how you use the cards for name activities in your home or classrooms.

 Find additional hands-on name activities in my store.
 Click on the images below to check them out.